 Prior to European settlement local Aboriginal tribes used the site, and traces of their occupation are still apparent.
 A number of historic structures, including two convict-built walls, date back to the Gardens' earliest days.

-The Botanical Gardens Restaurant, in one of the loveliest locations for any restaurant in Tasmania, combines with an extensive program of activities and events as well as year-round displays combine to offer the visitor a great Tasmanian experience.
+The Gardens combines a program of activities and events with year-round displays to offer visitors a great Tasmanian experience.

 The Gardens welcome Barista Sista to our Visitors Centre